Motion Picture Arts

 FIL 5590L.
 Lighting Workshop (2–6).
 Prerequisite: FIL 5519L.
 Explores the more complex aspects of cinematography beyond the basics; provides support, guidance and criticism for cinematography performed on Directing 3 film projects.

 FIL 5591r.
 Production Design Workshop (1–12).
-This course provides instruction in production design principles and practices used in the Art Department for motion pictures, including the use of settings, set dressings, props, wardrobe, hairstyling, make-up, and special effects to inform character and story.
-May be repeated to a maximum of twelve semester hours.
+Prerequisite: MFA admission.
+This course provides an overview of production-design principles and practices used in the creation of sets, costumes, props, makeup, and special effects for motion pictures and television.
+Through lectures, texts, and practical applications, students acquire an in-depth understanding of how color and form inform character and story.
+May be repeated to a maximum of twelve credit hours.
 May be repeated within the same term.

 FIL 5592L.
 Sound Workshop (1–6).
 Prerequisite: MFA admission.
 This course provides instruction in theoretical concepts and technical skills employed in sound recording and re-recording throughout the various stages of motion picture production and post-production.
 May be repeated to a maximum of six semester hours.
 May be repeated within the same term.